 When it comes to brick and mortar, there are a lot of things to understand.
 The true definition is just the beginning and this article will cover everything there is to know about it.

 Brick and mortar businesses commonly refer to physical locations where people do business.
 The two main materials used to construct buildings are bricks and mortar and that's why the term is used to represent businesses that are in physical buildings.
 This kind of business or marketplace offers people a face-to-face experience.
-Whether it’s a store, office, or restaurant, these locations can sell products or services.
+If you're still asking "what is marketplace?", consider it a store, office, or restaurant, these locations can sell products or services.

 Most businesses these days have multiple different methods to sell their goods and services.
-While some might rely on e-commerce, many choose to go with a solid and well-known business model and that’s brick and mortar.
+While some might rely on eCommerce, many choose to go with a solid and well-known business model, like D2C, and that’s brick and mortar.

 When people want to purchase things or services in person, they’re going to search for a brick and mortar store.
 This involves going to a physical location - a building or some kind of structure - to purchase their items.
 This is how most people define brick and mortar.